 Deep learning in some ways mimics what goes on in the human brain, but only in a shallow way-which perhaps explains why its intelligence can sometimes seem so shallow.
 Indeed, backprop wasn't discovered by probing deep into the brain, decoding thought itself; it grew out of models of how animals learn by trial and error in old classical-conditioning experiments.
-And most of the big leaps that came about as it developed didn't involve some new insight about neuroscience; they were technical improvements, reached by years of mathematics and engineering What we know about intellid Join our beta testing panel and be a vital nothing against the vastness of what we part of improving our new website.

-David Duvenaud, an assistant professor in the same department as Hinton at the University of Toronto, says deep learning has been somewhat like engineering before physics.
+And most of the big leaps that came about as it developed didn't involve some new insight about neuroscience; they were technical improvements, reached by years of mathematics and engineering.
+What we know about intelligence is David Duvenaud, an assistant professor in the same department as Hinton at the University of Toronto, says deep learning has been somewhat like engineering before physics.
 "Someone writes a paper and says, 'I made this bridge and it stood up!'
 Another guy has a paper: 'I made this bridge and it fell down-but then I added pillars, and then it stayed up.'
 Then pillars are a hot new thing.
 Someone comes up with arches, and it's like, 'Arches are great!'"
 With physics, he says, "you can actually understand what's going to work and why."
 Only recently, he says, have we begun to move into that phase of actual understanding with artificial intelligence.